 Delta or Delta Connection passengers making connections between LaGuardia Airport (LGA) or Newark International Airport (EWR) and John F. Kennedy International Airport (JFK) to or from Delta transatlantic flights will be provided ground transportation between JFK airport and LGA/EWR airports at no additional charge, if the passenger’s connecting flight is scheduled to depart the same calendar day of the scheduled arrival of the passenger’s flight at LGA/EWR/JFK airports.
 Both the arriving and departing flights to/from JFK/LGA/EWR must be on the same ticket.

-As long as your connecting Delta transatlantic flight is departing the same calendar day as your scheduled arrival, Delta will provide free ground transportation to/from JFK/LGA/EWR.
+As long as your connecting Delta transatlantic flight is departing the same calendar day as your scheduled arrival, Delta will provide free ground transportation between JFK and LGA/EWR.

-If you have the following itinerary, you’ll get a free ride: Ann Arbor – New York/LGA then onward New York/JFK – London.
+If you have the following itinerary, you’ll get free transportation between airports: Ann Arbor – New York (LGA) then onward from New York (JFK) – London.
 The reverse itinerary would also get you free transportation.
 An easy free ride!

 How does this actually work?